When Really Is the Best Time to Buy a House?

 You can get a particularly good deal in the winter months if you are willing to sacrifice selection.
 People avoid putting their home on the market (or even take it off the market) in the winter to avoid dealing with colder weather and trying to keep a home "show ready" during the holidays.
 A homeowner willing to list and keep a home tidy during holiday chaos is probably highly motivated to sell.
 Buying at this time gives you lots of room to negotiate on the selling price not only due to the limited listings, but also due to their being less foot traffic from buyers.
 The colder weather discourages buyers from wanting to house hunt during this period, so there is less competition from this end as well.

-The Best Days to Buy a House
+The Best Day of the Month to Buy a House

 If you are looking to stretch your dollar a bit, choosing a closing date can be particularly important.
 If you are going from renting to owning your first home, it makes sense to close on the last day of the month to avoid paying for a partial month in your rental.
 If you have a lot of closing costs to pay, you can schedule your closing date closer to the beginning of the month to give you a breather between the closing and your first mortgage payment.
 Lastly, closing on a Friday is a great option because it gives you the weekend to start moving your things into your new place!